eiffel-community/eiffel/usage-examples/delivery-interface.md

 ### SCC1, SCC2, SCC3, SCS1, SCS2, SCS3
 The [EiffelSourceChangeCreatedEvents](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md) declare that changes have been made and describe what they entail, by referencing work items, requirements et cetera.
 This does not mean mean that the change has been merged onto the project mainline (or other relevant branch) - this is instead declared by The [EiffelSourceChangeSubmittedEvent](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md).
 The distinction between the two is important when working with review processes, private repositories and/or pull requests.
 If none of that is applicable, the two events are simply sent at once.

 The structure of events shown in this example represents a common development branch, where changes are represented by __SCS1__, SCS2__ and __SCS3__.
-Each of these submitted changes references a EiffelSourceChangeCreatedEvent via __links.change__, and also points to the latest previously submitted version(s).
+Each of these submitted changes references a EiffelSourceChangeCreatedEvent via __CHANGE__ links, and also points to the latest previously submitted version(s).
 This establishes an unbroken chain of source revisions along with a record of the process leading up to that submission.

 ### CDef1, CDef2, CDef3
 [EiffelCompositionDefinedEvents](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md) declaring that new compositions are available to be built.
 Note that in this example not every composition leads to the creation of a new artifact.
 In industrial practice this is a common phenomenon, for which there may be a number of reasons - often there simply isn't sufficient time or resources to build each individual change.